robomarvin1501/DISLoggerAndSQLExporter/README.md

 DataExporter
 =============

-Welcome to the DataExporter, and Logger of the ***REMOVED***.
+Welcome to the DataExporter, and Logger.

-This code was created by ***REMOVED***, with version 1.0 being released on 2022.08.23.
+Version 1.0 was released on 2022.08.23.
-The purpose is to provide logging of a simulation, following the DIS standard, and to replace the logger from MAK, and the LoggerSQLExporter created to export said files.
+The purpose is to provide logging of a simulation, following the DIS standard, and to replace the logger from MAK with a Free Software alternative.
 ----------------------------

 ## Starting a new experiment